Colours of Rajasthan

 Trip Inclusions

-• Explore Udaipur, the Pearl of Rajasthan
+• Explore the lakeside city of Udaipur, nicknamed the Venice of the East

-• 12 nights in hotels
+• 12 Classic nights (hotels)

-• Travel by air-conditioned private bus and train
+• Travel by air-conditioned private bus

 • All breakfasts included